InnoxiumTech/CandorUpdater/README.md

 # CandorUpdater
-This contains to code for the Updater CLI tool for candor.
+This contains to code for the Updater/Launcher CLI tool for candor.